 Best Outdoor Play Area: The Snap Cafe

-The Snap Cafe isn’t a “premium kids cafe” per se, but they have dedicated a large part of the restaurant to being family-friendly.
+The Snap Cafe isn’t a “premium kids cafe” per se.
+However, they have dedicated a large part of the restaurant to being family-friendly.
 All of the rustic-style tables are outdoors and the family-friendly area has comfortable couches for your baby to lie on and plenty of room to store your stroller.

 The real draw of The Snap Cafe for parents is the nice outdoor play area that kids will love!
 You can sit under the covered seating area and enjoy lunch while your kids run off to play on the wooden play structure.

 The Snap Cafe has an incredibly extensive menu that includes Vietnamese classics, Mexican food, burgers, pizzas, salads, and more.
 Plus coffee, tea, juices, smoothies, beer, and wine.
 It’s impossible not to find something to suit your palate here!